What is a Credit Score and How Does Credit Work?

 Credit History: The individual record of a consumer's credit accounts and activity related.
 This typically include how a consumer has repaid their debt obligations in the past.

 Credit Limit: The total credit availability a given financial institution has extended to a borrower.
-Credit card companies base available lines of credit on income and the borrower's ability to repay any credit extensions.
+Credit card companies base available lines of credit on debt to income and the borrower's ability to repay any credit extensions.

 Credit Report: A report detailing a consumer's credit history as reported by a particular credit bureau.
 Credit reports include all repayment on debt obligations and all relevant personal information from a consumer.